trinhoftheworld/Project-Descriptions-for-Review/Intro to Java.md

 Here are some tips you'll want to keep in mind when reviewing projects.

-### Duplicate `iCanWin` and `theyCanWin` implementations (Rubric: Definition and Use of Methods)

-You may see projects that have almost identical implementations to determine whether MyAgent can win or the opposing agent can win.
-To reduce code duplication, projects should be able to create a single method that can be reused for both the same purpose as `iCanWin` and `theyCanWin`.
+### Win Percentages (Rubric: Code Functionality)

+If a student implements effective `iCanWin` and `theyCanWin` logic and nothing further, their win percentages should be approximately:

+* 95+% vs Random Agent
+* 80% vs Beginner Agent
+* 50% vs Brilliant Agent

+If a student's win percentages are significantly lower than that, this is a strong indication that the student has mistakes in their move logic.
+Be sure to find these: they need to be corrected *even if the student's win percentages still meet specifications.*

 ### MyAgent should work as both the red and yellow player (Rubric: Code Functionality)

 Each agent instance contains an `iAmRed` boolean parameter that indicates whether the agent is playing as red or yellow.
 As such, the MyAgent code should not assume that it is playing as a particular color.
 The autograder will test MyAgent as both colors.

+### Repetitive code and use of loops (Rubric: Use of Control Flow Statements)

+Many students run nested for loops in their win-finding logic to examine each slot on the board.
+For each slot, there are thirteen configurations around it that could imply a win (four patterns each for horizontal and the two diagonal directions, and one vertical pattern).
+A student writing 13 if statements to check each of these cases in turn is a baseline for passing provided they do so in a neat and organized way.

+### Duplicate `iCanWin` and `theyCanWin` implementations (Rubric: Definition and Use of Methods)

+You may see projects that have almost identical implementations to determine whether MyAgent can win or the opposing agent can win.
+To reduce code duplication, projects should be able to create a single method that can be reused for both the same purpose as `iCanWin` and `theyCanWin`.

 ### Code should follow Java conventions and be fully documented (Rubric: Code Readability)